gleblitvinenko/TheatreFlow/README.md

 ---

 Thank you for using Theatre-API-Service!
-If you have any questions or need further assistance, please don't hesitate to reach out.
-Happy coding!
-The GitHub markdown symbols make the README.md file more visually appealing and easier to read on the GitHub repository page.